joshea628/Get-Your-Asana-Mat/README.md

     <img src="images/PCA_plot_3.png" width="600" />
 </p>
 <div align="left">

+A lot of the points in 2D look pretty separate, but there's a large section of overlap.

+In 3D, it looks like the poses separate a tiny bit more, but it's hard to tell if it's enough to improve the accuracy of the model.

+## Logistic Regression

-I used k-folds cross validation with 5 folds and a probability threshold of 0.75 in order to be classified as Mountain Pose.
-I chose a 0.75 threshold because mountain pose has a much more distinct image as seen in the mean image pixel intensity above.
+I used k-folds cross validation with 5 folds and a probability threshold of 0.53 in order to be classified as Mountain Pose.
+I chose a 0.53 threshold after looking at an ROC curve and pulling out the threshold for the elbow of the plot.
+See the ROC curve below!

 During cross validation:
 The 2 component PCA-vectorized data resulted in a training accuracy was 0.781 and a test accuracy was 0.771